MartinaB91/project1-html-css/README.md

 <img src="assets/readme-images/contact-form.PNG" height= auto; width= 90%>

+### 404
+If the user navigates to a non-existing url, the user is redirected to a 404 page.

 ## Test and validation
 Read more about test and validation [here](TEST.md)
 ## Bugs corrections and improvements